 Although you’ll have an initial learning curve with PandaDoc, we help you every step of the way.

 3. Google Docs

 Similar to Word, Google Docs contains its own batch of templates.

-But here’s the bottom line: Google Docs suffers from the same problems as Word.
+But here’s the bottom line: Google Docs suffers from many of the same problems as Word.

 When you find the perfect template, our document add-on helps you generate documents and collect eSignatures all from one location.